kevgo/cucumber-sort/README.md

 cucumber-sort format
 ```

 Now the steps in all our recipes follow this order.
-Here is our reordered
+Here is our apple pie recipe
-recipe:
+from above, ordered by cucumber-sort:

 ```cucumber
 Given a bowl